 Let Our Fargo Personal Injury Lawyers Help You

 Calculating losses is much more than adding up your medical bills, and you do not want to risk losing the compensation you deserve.
 Schedule a free consultation with a Fargo personal injury attorney who can protect your rights and interests.
-Contact one of our experienced personal injury attorneys, Tatum O’Brien, Tim O’Keeffe, or Sara Monson by email, or call O’Keeffe O’Brien Lyson Foss at 701-235-8000 or toll-free 877-235-8002.
+Contact one of our experienced personal injury attorneys, Tatum O’Brien, Tim O’Keeffe, or Sara Monson by email, or call O’Keeffe O’Brien Lyson Attorneys at 701-235-8000 or toll-free 877-235-8002.